Robust estimation of the Quantum Fisher Information on a quantum processor: Estimation of multi-copy observables from noisy randomized measurement data

-Our approach, illustrated in Fig.~\ref{fig:fig1}, harnesses the capabilities of the randomized measurement toolbox and is comprised of several repetitions of two building blocks: (i) Calibration of randomized measurements and (ii) randomized measurements on the state of interest $\rho$.
-The calibration step depicted in Fig.~\ref{fig:fig1}(i) is employed to learn and mitigate the gate and readout errors that affect the measurements, as described in Refs.~\cite{Chen2020, Koh2020}.
-This relies on the ability of the experimental platform to prepare a specific state with high fidelity.
-In this work, we fix the calibration state to be $\ket{\mathbf{0}} \equiv \ket{0}^{\otimes N}$, which is reproducible with high efficiency on our quantum processor.
+Our approach, illustrated in Fig.~\ref{fig:fig1}, is comprised of several repetitions of two building blocks: (i) Calibration of randomized measurements and (ii) randomized measurements on the state of interest $\rho$.
+The calibration step is employed to learn and mitigate the gate and readout errors that affect the measurements, as described in Refs.~\cite{Chen2020, Koh2020,Berg2020}.
+This relies on the ability to prepare on the experimental platform a specific state with high fidelity.
+In this work, we fix the calibration state to be $\ket{\mathbf{0}} \equiv \ket{0}^{\otimes N}$, which is producible with high efficiency on our quantum processor.
 The data collected in step (ii) are then used for estimating the observables we are interested in.
 We call each run of (i) and (ii) an `iteration' of the experiment.
-Performing consecutive iterations allows to account for the temporal variations in gate and readout errors.
-Assuming that the temporal fluctuations of the errors affecting the randomized measurements protocol for each iteration is negligible, each calibration step captures the specific error profile of a distinct time window within the overall experimental run.
-We demonstrate experimentally the fluctuation of the noise in App.~\ref{SM:batchexp_check}.
+Performing consecutive iterations allows us to account for the temporal variations in gate and readout errors.
+Assuming that the temporal fluctuations of the errors affecting the randomized measurements protocol for each iteration are negligible, each calibration step captures the specific error profile of a distinct time window within the overall experimental run.

-First, let us start by recalling how the randomized measurement protocol works on a state $\rho$ in the absence of noise.
+Let us start by recalling the randomized measurement protocol in the absence of noise.
 We begin by preparing the $N$-qubit quantum state $\rho$.
-Then we apply local random unitaries $U = U_1 \otimes \dots \otimes U_N$ that are sampled from the circular unitary ensemble~\cite{mezzadri2007generate}.
-The rotated state $U \rho U^\dag$ is then projected onto a computational basis state $\ket{\s} = \ket{s_1, \dots, s_N}$ by performing a measurement.
-To make the protocol robust against the noise occurring in the quantum device, we apply the measurement sequence described above on the states $\ket{\mathbf{0}},\,\rho$ in steps (i),(ii) of Fig.~\ref{fig:fig1}, respectively.
-As described before, the data collected from (i) is used to mitigate the errors induced by the noisy measurement protocol in step (ii)~\cite{Chen2020,Koh2020}.
+Then we apply local random unitaries $U = U_1 \otimes \dots \otimes U_N$ where the local (single-qubit) unitaries $U_j$ ($j=1,\dots,N$) are sampled from the circular unitary ensemble~\cite{mezzadri2007generate}.
+The rotated state $U \rho U^\dag$ is then projected onto a computational basis state $\ket{\s} = \ket{s_1, \dots, s_N}$, where $s_j \in \{0,1\}$ for $j=1,\dots,N$, by performing a measurement.
+To make the protocol robust against the noise occurring in the quantum device, we apply the measurement sequence described above on the states $\ket{\mathbf{0}}$, $\rho$ in steps (i), (ii) of Fig.~\ref{fig:fig1}, respectively.
+As mentioned before, the data collected from (i) is used to mitigate the errors induced by the noisy measurement protocol in step (ii)~\cite{Chen2020,Koh2020}.